Responsibilities of a dog owner

 If your pet has a microchip and goes missing, the scanners held by the:

 help identify your pet's unique chip number to re-unite you with your dog.

-Even if your dog is microchipped, it must wear a collar and tag in a public place to be legal.
+Even if your dog is microchipped, it must wear a tag in a public place to be legal.

 Clear up after your dog